-Sometimes these universal characteristics are explained by innate properties of the brain [3,11].
+Sometimes these universal characteristics are explained by innate properties of the brain (Jakobson & Halle 1956, Chomsky & Halle 1968).
 However the question then becomes how these innate properties have evolved.
 Also, if there are innate constraints it is not clear why there is still such huge variation between different languages.
 It is clearly preferable to have an explanation that does not need innate mechanisms.

 Functional explanations of the above mentioned phenomena are more satisfying.
-A number of articulatory, perceptual and cognitive criteria have been proposed [2,14,15,25].
+A number of articulatory, perceptual and cognitive criteria have been proposed (e.g. Carré et al. 1995, Liljencrants & Lindblom 1972, Lindblom 1992, Stevens 1972).
 Some of these have been tested with computer simulations.
-These criteria can be summarised as articulatory ease, acoustic distinctiveness and minimal effort of learning.
+These criteria can be summarised as articulatory ease, acoustic distinctiveness and minimum effort of learning.

 These functional explanations are not the full explanation, either.
 They assume that the systems of speech sounds one finds are the result of an optimisation of one or more of the proposed criteria.
 However, it is not clear who is doing the optimisation.
 Certainly children that learn a language do not do an optimisation of the system of speech sounds they learn.
 Rather, they try to imitate their parents (and peers) as accurately as possible.
-This accounts for the fact that people can speak the same language with different accents, from which one can identify their place of birth or their social group.
+This explains the fact that people can speak the same language with different accents, from which one can identify their place of birth or their social group.